-&lt;sup>10 (...continued)

-the Financial Services and General Government Appropriations Act for FY2009 (Section 710 of the draft House bill and S. 3260) would have continued this provision.
+&lt;sup>10 Blue-collar workers under the Federal Wage System (FWS) receive a prevailing rate adjustment that is generally capped at the average percentage pay adjustment received by federal white-collar employees.
+For FY2008, this provision is at Section 712 of P.L.
+110-161, the Consolidated Appropriations Act for FY2008.
+The House and Senate versions of the Financial Services and General Government Appropriations Act for FY2009 (Section 710 of H.R.
+7323, as introduced, and S. 3260, as reported, would have continued this provision.
 P.L.
 110-329, enacted on September 30, 2008, which provides funds for government operations from October 1, 2008, through March 6, 2009, does not include the provision.
 Notwithstanding the cap, the blue-collar pay adjustment in most locations is no less than the increase received by GS employees in that location.
 Blue-collar workers in Alaska, Hawaii, and certain other non-foreign areas receive a pay adjustment that is no less than the increase received by GS employees in the Rest of the United States (RUS) pay area.
 For FY2008, this provision is at Section 740(b) of P.L.
 110-161, the Consolidated Appropriations Act for FY2008.
-The House and Senate versions of the Financial Services and General Government Appropriations Act for FY2009 (Section 737(b) of the draft House bill and Section 738(b) of S. 3260) would have continued this provision.
+The House and Senate versions of the Financial Services and General Government Appropriations Act for FY2009 (Section 737(b) of H.R.
+7323, as introduced, and Section 738(b) of S. 3260, as reported) would have continued this provision.
 P.L.
 110-329 includes the provision at Division A, Section 142(b).

-Hawaii, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands receive a non-foreign cost-of-living (COLA) allowance ranging from 10.5% to 25%, rather than locality pay.
+Among other groups of employees, GS special-rate employees receive either the special rate supplement or the locality payment, whichever is higher.
+Law enforcement officers receiving special rates under Section 403 of FEPCA receive both special rates and locality pay.
+White-collar federal employees in Alaska, Hawaii, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands receive a non-foreign cost-of-living (COLA) allowance ranging from 13.0% to 25%, rather than locality pay.
 Civilian employees of the Department of Defense who are covered by the National Security Personnel System (non-bargaining unit employees) receive a pay adjustment made up of a performance-based pay increase, an adjustment to base salary, and a local market supplement that is equivalent to GS pay.